redpesk-common/sec-gate-fedid-binding/docs/3-configuration.md

 jq < config.json
 ```

 Config.json filename should be place into AFB_FEDID_CONFIG before starting afb-binder.
-Config can either be a simple filename, a suite of filename separated by ':' or a directory, in which case fedid-binding will take every fedid-*.json file from concerned directory.
+Config can either be a simple filename, a suite of filename separated by ':' or a directory, in which case sec-gate-fedid-binding will take every fedid-*.json file from concerned directory.

 ### top hierarchy